 NCM, Inc., a Delaware corporation, was organized on October 5, 2006 and began operations on February 13, 2007 upon completion of its IPO.
 NCM, Inc. is a holding company that manages its consolidated subsidiary, NCM LLC.
-NCM, Inc. has no business operations or material assets other than its cash and ownership interest of approximately 48.0% of the common membership units in NCM LLC as of December 31, 2020.
-NCM LLC's other members, Cinemark, Regal and AMC, the three largest motion picture exhibition companies in the U.S., held the remaining 52.0% of NCM LLC's common membership units as of December 31, 2020.
-NCM, Inc.'s primary source of cash flow from operations is distributions from NCM LLC pursuant to the NCM LLC operating agreement.
+NCM, Inc. has no business operations or material assets other than its cash and ownership interest of approximately 48.3% of the common membership units in NCM LLC as of December 30, 2021.
+NCM LLC's other members, Cinemark and Regal, two of the three largest motion picture exhibition companies in the U.S., held the remaining 51.7% of NCM LLC's common membership units as of December 30, 2021.
+On March 23, 2021 American Multi-Cinema, Inc., a wholly owned subsidiary of AMC Entertainment, Inc. ("AMC") redeemed 1,390,567 membership units, which were issued to AMC in accordance with the terms of the common unit adjustment agreement with the founding members, in exchange for shares of NCM, Inc. common stock, reducing AMC's ownership to 0.0% as of December 30, 2021.
+NCM, Inc.'s primary source of cash flow from operations is distributions from NCM LLC pursuant to the NCM LLC Operating Agreement.
 NCM, Inc. also receives management fees pursuant to a management services agreement with NCM LLC in exchange for providing specified management services to NCM LLC.